zeitport/eslint-plugin-json-es/get-started/README.md

 ## Create an example [JSON file]

-This JSON file is not valid, because it has a comma (,) after the last property value of a _planet_.
+This is an example of an invalid JSON file.
+It has a comma (`,`) after every `name` property.
+This is a very common and hard to spot problem when manually editing a JSON file with copy&paste.

 ```json
 {